-- Hufflepuff House: Receives minimal characterization compared to U.A and Shiketsu, outside of the implications that it's not on quite the same level either of them.
+- Hufflepuff House: Receives minimal characterization compared to U.A. and Shiketsu, outside of the implications that it's not on quite the same level as either of them.

-- Overshadowed by Awesome: While they receive very little screen time during the license exam, it should be noted that like U.A. and Shiketsu the majority of the schools students passed the exam, they just don't have as many flashy players as Shiketsu and U.A.
+- Overshadowed by Awesome: While they receive very little screentime during the provisional hero license exam, it should be noted that like U.A. and Shiketsu, the majority of the school's students passed the exam, they just don't have as many flashy players as Shiketsu and U.A.

 Emi Fukukado — Ms. Joke